opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 ..
 [Bradski98] Bradski, G.R.
 "Computer Vision Face Tracking for Use in a Perceptual User Interface", Intel, 1998

 ..
-[Bradski00] Davis, J.W. and Bradski, G.R. â€œMotion Segmentation and Pose Recognition with Motion History Gradientsâ€?, WACV00, 2000
+[Bradski00] Davis, J.W. and Bradski, G.R.
+"Motion Segmentation and Pose Recognition with Motion History Gradients", WACV00, 2000

 ..
-[Davis97] Davis, J.W. and Bobick, A.F. â€œThe Representation and Recognition of Action Using Temporal Templatesâ€?, CVPR97, 1997
+[Davis97] Davis, J.W. and Bobick, A.F.
+"The Representation and Recognition of Action Using Temporal Templates", CVPR97, 1997

 ..
 [EP08] Evangelidis, G.D. and Psarakis E.Z.
 "Parametric Image Alignment using Enhanced Correlation Coefficient Maximization", IEEE Transactions on PAMI, vol. 32, no. 10, 2008